-A French Mechanical Engineer named Eugène Houdry created the catalytic converter in 1950.
-It was used to purify exhaust from automobiles.
+A French mechanical engineer named Eugène Houdry created the first catalytic converter in 1950.
+It was designed to purify the exhaust from automobiles.

 Catalytic converters help internal combustion engines emit less pollution.
-Basically, the fuel does completely burn and there is insufficient oxygen to completely oxidize the carbon fuel in these engines.
-The catalytic converter reduces the engine exhaust from carbon monoxide, nitric oxide, nitrogen dioxide and hydrocarbons into carbon dioxide and water.
-This reduces the hazardous by-products are generated.
+Fuel in these engines does not burn completely and there isn’t enough oxygen to completely oxidize the carbon fuel.
+Thus, the catalytic converter converts the harmful exhaust chemicals (carbon monoxide, nitric oxide, nitrogen dioxide, and hydrocarbons) into carbon dioxide and water.
+This reduces the hazardous byproducts that are generated.

-Around 1975, catalytic converters became widely used as governments began to minimize air pollution caused by automobiles.
-However, many cars ran on leaded gasoline, and a catalytic converter can get clogged with Lead (Pb) because it may coat a surface that typically interacts with exhaust fumes.
+Around 1975, catalytic converters became widely used as governments began to implement laws to minimize air pollution from automobiles.
+However, many cars ran on leaded gasoline.
+A catalytic converter can get clogged with lead because it may coat a surface that typically interacts with exhaust fumes.

 Today, however, lead is no longer added to regular gasoline or diesel.